lfurzewaddock/js-tdd-kit/README.md

 jsdom is included for testing code that requires a Web Browser on the command line, such as DOM manipulation, to facilitate a fast, integrated TDD experience.

 To avoid the antipattern of copying globals from a jsdom window onto the Node.js global object; https://github.com/jsdom/jsdom/wiki/Don't-stuff-jsdom-globals-onto-the-Node-global, in the file `test/jsdom.environment.js`, jsdom is made available on the Node.js global object under the namespace: `jsTddKitLfurzewaddockComGithub` which can be invoked in a fixture setup function within tests that need it.

 Currently, it is not possible to bundle jsdom with Webpack https://github.com/jsdom/jsdom/issues/2066, which is why `test/jsdom.environment.js` is written using standard ES5 CommonJS syntax, so it does not need to be included in the bundle by Webpack.

-Other approaches *not encouraged by jsdom* which add jsdom to the node process global object include: ;
+Other approaches _not encouraged by jsdom_ which add jsdom to the node process global object include:

 - https://zinserjan.github.io/mocha-webpack/docs/guides/jsdom.html

 Other potential ways using npm packages;

 - [browser-env](https://github.com/lukechilds/browser-env)
 - [window](https://github.com/lukechilds/window)
 - [jsdom-global](https://github.com/rstacruz/jsdom-global)
 - [shim-webpack-require-for-node-tests](https://www.npmjs.com/package/shim-webpack-require-for-node-tests)